hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/175_the_chief_symbols.md

 reformers, and what you call the liberal preachers, pour into society today.
 According to Christian Scientists, Jesus was a great healer;
-according to the Spiritualists, He was a great psychic; according to the Theosophists, He was a Mahâtmâ.
+according to the Spiritualists, He was a great psychic; according to the Theosophists, He was a Mahātmā.
 All these have to be deduced from the same text.
 There is a text in the Vedas which says, "Existence (Sat) alone existed, O beloved, nothing else existed in the beginning".
 Many different meanings are given to the word Sat in this text.
 The Atomists say the word meant "atoms", and out of these atoms the world has been produced.
 The Naturalists say it meant "nature", and out of nature everything has come.
-The Shunyavâdins (maintainers of the Void) say it meant "nothing", "zero", and out of nothing everything has been produced.
+The Shunyavādins (maintainers of the Void) say it meant "nothing", "zero", and out of nothing everything has been produced.
 The Theists say it meant "God", and the Advaitists say it was "Absolute Existence", and all refer to the same text as their authority.